A Supplier's Guide to working with the Council

 Open Tenders

-A formal open competitive tender, will most likely be published online via the Council’s tender portal and advertised as a tender opportunity via Contracts Finder.
+A formal open competitive tender, may be published online via the Council’s tender portal and advertised as a tender opportunity via the Find a Tender Service.
 The Tender will be open to anyone who registers unless the exercise is undertaken using a framework or DPS where only those attached to these facilities can apply

 An appropriate UK procurement procedure will be undertaken and advertised in strict accordance with the regulations.
 The tender will be open to anyone who applies and in line with the adopted process.
-The Council typically uses Open and Restricted Procedures for tenders that require advertisement in Find a Tender.
-Below is a brief overview of the procedures the Council has used, other types are available, these are the most commonly used:
+The Council typically will use Open and Competitive Flexible Procedures going forwards for tenders that require advertisement in Find a Tender.
+Below is a brief overview of the procedures the Council used under PCR 2015.
+Under the new legislation, there is more flexibility under the Competitive Flexible Procedure and will most likely be two stage, not unlike the Restricted Procedure listed below.

 - Open procedure - where any business may tender in response to the advertised contract.
 There is only one step.